SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Insidious Death Magic

-Creatures you deal necrotic damage to through spells, abilities, or weapons can not heal for a number of turns equal to half your cleric level (rounded up), or 1 minute if a Divine Strike.
+Creatures you deal necrotic damage to through spells, abilities, or weapons can not heal for a number of rounds equal to half your cleric level (rounded up), or 6 rounds if a Divine Strike.

 ### Level 2

-* Channel Divinity: Defile Life
+* Channel Divinity: Channel Divinity: Defile Life

 Unleash a wave of necrotic energy around you.
-Each non undead creature in a 15' radius must make a Constitution saving throw.
-Creatures take 2d6 + your class level necrotic damage on a failed saving throw, or half that amount on a successful one.
+Each non-undead hostile creature in a 15-foot radius must make a Constitution saving throw.
+Affected creatures take 2d10 + cleric level necrotic damage on a failed saving throw, or half that amount on a successful one.

 ### Level 6